 Student's name:

 Date of placement:

-ι, , am a parent/guardian of
+, am a parent/guardian of

-agree to the conditions of use of the service ten Information and Communication Technology (ICT) Policy and 's ICT facilities for the above-named student. dergarten provides no censorship of access to ICT facilities.
+agree to the conditions of use of the service ten Information and Communication Technology (ICT) Policy and solution of the above-named student. dergarten provides no censorship of access to ICT facilities.

 Signature (student) Date

 Signature (parent/guardian) Date